ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Thursday</h3>A chance of showers and thunderstorms between 7am and 1pm, then a chance of showers and thunderstorms.
 Mostly sunny, with
          a high near 90.
-South southwest wind 8 to 14 mph, with gusts as high as 23 mph.<br></div>
+South southwest wind 8 to 14 mph, with gusts as high as 23 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">